 - Search music by genre or mood

-- Preview tracks, make a list of ones that’ll work
+- Preview tracks and make a list of ones that’ll work

 - Check the licensing: Are there limitations?
 Does it fit your budget?